traefik/traefik/docs/content/providers/docker.md

 Traefik routes requests to the IP/Port of the matching container.
 When setting `useBindPortIP=true`, you tell Traefik to use the IP/Port attached to the container's _binding_ instead of its inner network IP/Port.

-When used in conjunction with the `traefik.http.services.XXX.loadbalancer.server.port` label (that tells Traefik to route requests to a specific port), Traefik tries to find a binding on port `traefik.http.services.XXX.loadbalancer.server.port`.
+When used in conjunction with the `traefik.http.services.<name>.loadbalancer.server.port` label (that tells Traefik to route requests to a specific port), Traefik tries to find a binding on port `traefik.http.services.<name>.loadbalancer.server.port`.
-If it can't find such a binding, Traefik falls back on the internal network IP of the container, but still uses the `traefik.http.services.XXX.loadbalancer.server.port` that is set in the label.
+If it can't find such a binding, Traefik falls back on the internal network IP of the container, but still uses the `traefik.http.services.<name>.loadbalancer.server.port` that is set in the label.

 ??? example "Examples of `usebindportip` in different situations."